grafana/agent/docs/sources/flow/concepts/custom_components.md

 ## Creating custom components

-A new custom component is created using [the `declare` configuration block][declare], where the label of the block determines the name of the custom component.
+You can create a new custom component using [the `declare` configuration block][declare].
+The label of the block determines the name of the custom component.

 Inside of a `declare` block, the following custom configuration blocks can be used: